dedalus94/multinational-retail-data-centralisation/README.md

 - A local_cred.yaml file is also required: it contains the credentials to access a local database that was created using PgAdmin4.
 The user should create its own local db and file for the code to run without errors.

+- In order to access AWS resources, the user should install AWS CLI (command line interface) and configure it by using an access key and a secret access key pair that can be generated for an AWS user via IAM.

 ## Usage instructions

 - Simply run main.py